 Ohio’s own Jake Paul is bringing a new sports betting brand to the Buckeye State.
-The YouTuber-turned-boxer will be an instrumental part of launching Betr Sportsbook, which will be live for real money sports betting in Ohio soon.
+The YouTuber-turned-boxer will be an instrumental part of launching Betr Sportsbook, which went live in Ohio as part of the state’s universal sports betting launch.

 The app focuses on “micro-betting,” a feature that the company hopes will be a new-and-improved version of live betting on sports as they’re happening.

 Betr is just one of the Ohio online sportsbooks that launched on Jan.
 1. The founder also recently announced a few innovations with hopes the app is a leader for responsible gambling in Ohio.

 Instabet, Betr’s original name, applied for an online betting license through a partnership with the Hall of Fame Village.

 Hall of Fame Resort & Entertainment later officially announced its new partnership to bring Betr Sportsbook to Ohio.
 The two sides will be working together for the foreseeable future thanks to their new 10-year partnership.

 In other words, the Betr app could be ready to go in time for the universal start date for Ohio sports betting on Jan.
 1, 2023.
 Betr launched a free-to-play option throughout the entire U.S. on Sept.
 1. Betr has not yet publicly disclosed plans to enter into Ohio for real-money betting, though that’s typical for brands during the licensing process.

 Paul, a Cleveland native, is essentially the face of the Betr brand, which includes a content wing with Paul deputing a video series “BS With Jake Paul” on Monday.
 Paul and Joey Levy, the company’s founder, are teaming up to launch Betr Sportsbook in markets around the country.